Affiq/WebcamSettingsModule/README.md

 <ol>
  <li>
   <h2> Instantiate a Settings Container</h2>
   <p> A SettingsContainer object must first be instantiated to create an object that will hold all our components and form the settings menu.
 It does not take any parameters by default.
 The SettingsContainer is responsible for holding all the necessary components and drawing the menus and the submenus.
-It is also responsible for trigerring the drawing and pointer detection methods for the individual components.</p>
+It is also responsible for triggering the drawing and pointer detection methods for the individual components.</p>
   </br>

           settings_container = sc.SettingsContainer()